 Donald Russell butcher

 Why: With a choice of Great Taste winning free range meat and generous helpings of trimmings, Donald Russell deals in premium ingredients.
 While you can buy the whole kit and caboodle, you can also pick and choose elements depending on your preference.
-Take the luxury trimmings box, for instance, which gives you all the readymade veggies while you can pick which meat to match them with.
+Take the traditional sides selection, for instance, which gives you all the readymade veggies while you can pick which meat to match them with.
 If, however, you do prefer the big spread, then you can plump for a full dinner box where choices include a rib of beef or various turkey options.

 How much: From £56.00 (feeds 4-5)